systemslab/popper-paper/paper/paper.md

 [^difficult-platforms]: For large-scale experiments or those that run on specialized platforms, re-executing an experiment might be difficult.
-However, this doesn't exclude such research projects from being able to version-control the article's associated assets.
+However, this does not exclude such research projects from being able to version-control the article's associated assets.

 **Tools and services**: git, svn and mercurial are popular VCS tools.